 How to Prune

-If you cut these off, you’ll have no flowers the following spring!
+Flower buds start forming in late summer.
+If you cut these off, you won’t have any flowers the following spring.

 So do any pruning in the spring after plants have bloomed.

-If you have children or pets, you can clip off the seed pods before they mature.
+Clip off the seed pods before they mature.

-Texas Mountain Laurel Cultivars
+Texas Mountain Laurel Cultivar Benefits

 Plant Lover Facts